Johnson Denies His Trump Ties Weaken UK-US Bond Under Biden

-Britain and the United States will work together to support democracy and combat climate change, British Prime Minister Boris Johnson said Sunday, while denying that his close ties to President Donald Trump would hurt U.K.-U.S relations once President-elect Joe Biden takes office.
+Britain and the United States will work together to support democracy and combat climate change, Prime Minister Boris Johnson said Sunday, as he denied that his close ties to President Donald Trump would hurt U.K.-U.S relations once President-elect Joe Biden takes office.

 Conservative Party leader Johnson is widely seen as an ally — and to critics, a copy — of the populist, “America First” Trump, who has referred to Johnson approvingly as “Britain Trump.”
 Last year, Biden called the British leader a “clone” of Trump, and he has criticized Britain’s exit from the European Union, which Johnson has championed and led.

-But Johnson said “there is far more that unites the government of this country and government in Washington any time, any stage, than divides us.”
+“There is far more that unites the government of this country and government in Washington any time, any stage, than divides us," he said.

 Post-Brexit trade talks are due to resume Monday, with the deadline imposed by the two sides just days away.